maroon-scorch/Stars/README.md

 #### MockCSV.java:
 This is the "mock csv" command, similar to UpdateStarFile.java

+### GUI ------
+#### CommandHandler.java:
+The Handler of GUI GET Request for the Command Datatype.
+This is responsible for handling all front end forms request to the backend.
+More to GUI will be explained below.

 * ArrayLists are chosen over Linked Lists for stars because the specific tie breakers of NaiveNeighbors required indexing of the ArrayList, this is best done with ArrayList because accessing each component has a time complexity of Constant Time whereas a linked list would require traveling from either the beginning or the end of the list to that point.
 In addition, ArrayLists were also better suited, personally, for Functional Methods such as .forEach and .removeIf, they also offer general compatibility towards Arrays (which ArrayLists are just extendible Arrays) which is another data structure commonly used in the implementation.

+### Front End and Back End Interaction:
+For Front End and Back End interaction, ftl templates are used so that they call the specific addresses whenever a GET request is submitted in the front end forms.
+When the request is passed to Main.java under spark servers, the specific Handler created in CommandHandler is used to handle the specific request.

+The REPL and the CommandHandler share the same identicial command objects because the Hashmap of Commands are in Main, therefore, loading in files in the back end is synchronized with the front end.

+## Front End Design Details:
+Front End Design can be split into the 4 Following Categories.
+They can found under src\main\resources:
+1. FTL Templates
+2. CSS
+3. Javascript
+4. Custom Assets

+### FTL Templates:
+main.ftl is the main page of the website, query.ftl is chaned to this level.
+In query.ftl there are 3 sections - one for which form is displayed, one for the background of the GUI, and one of the selector between Light and Dark Mode.
+In modal.ftl, the output of the command for the GUI is displayed here as a Modal.

+### CSS and Javascript:
+main.css and js -
+#### Light and Dark Mode Transition:
+All css files (except for the ones from lab) extend from main.css and use a set of variables defined in main.css.
+Light and Dark Mode is enabled by changing the class name of the body.
+Under body when class name is "light", they have one set of variable values.
+Under body when class name is "dark", they have another set of variable values.

+form.css and js -
+#### Switching Between Name and Coordinate:
+By default there're 2*4 = 8 forms in the ftl, however, they are default as display none.
+When the user selects which form they want, their display is set to block./

+modal.css and js -
+By default modal is also hidden in none, when the user submit, it is invoked to appear.

+#### Custom Assets:
+The images used for this project.
+Disclaimer: All Pixel Arts here are custom assets made by me for the Stars Project, you can find them under https://www.pixilart.com/maroon-scorch/gallery on Pixilart with the same username as my github username, the account on Pixilart is also anonymous.

+More details are explained in the code.
 ## Answers to design questions:
 ### Stars2 Questions:
 1. What are some problems you would run into if you wanted to use your k-d tree to find points that are close to each other on the earth's surface?
 You do not need to explain how to solve these problems.